waagsociety/gammamonitor/README.md

 ```

 ## API
-Al methods with the exeption of the Error handler (catch) receive a `Measurement {}` as its only paremeter with `measurement` as its context.
+Al methods with the exeption of the Error handler (.catch) receive a `Measurement {}` as its only paremeter with `measurement` as its context.

 ### .active
 Boolean that represents wheater a measurement is taking place.